gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v2.0.0.0 2013/07/08 Long options are now supported in the command-line interface (now used getopt_long).
+v2.1.0.0 2013/07/09 Added unit tests for multiple Clide::Rx.Run() calls (ClideTest-MultipleRxRunCalls.cpp).
+Fixed long option index bug in Rx::BuildLongOptionStruct().
+Fixed bug in getopt_long() reporting incorrect options by setting optint = 0 before run (explained in getopt.h).
+Fixed bug in Rx::ValidateOption() variable 'val' being initialised to 0, which was what was checked for after calling strcmp to see if there was a match. v2.0.0.0 2013/07/08 Long options are now supported in the command-line interface (now used getopt_long).
 Various code to Option class and RX decoding has been added/changed to support this.
 Added Clide-Global.h.
 Deleted internal dependency section in README (not useful).
 Added mention of POSIX.2 standard in README.
 Fixed unit test that was failing (strcpy() was being passed a NULL).
 Added new Makefile option clean-ut, which just cleans the unit test code.
 Added unit tests for long options. v1.6.4.0 2013/07/05 Added 'SpasticInput' unit tests.
 Added Doxygen '@brief' tags to documentation in `Clide-Cmd.h`.
 Added more documentation.
 Added C++ check to Clide-Port.cpp.
 Added port-specific code for PSoC5/5LP `printf()` functions in `Clide-Port.hpp`.
 Renamed namespace in Clide-MemMang from 'MemMang' to 'Clide'.
 Put MemMang functions inside a class.
 Added unit tests for commands with both parameters and options.
 1 unit test currently failing. v1.6.3.0 2013/07/05 Grouped all unit tests into test suites.